clonex10100/hoon-rss/README.md

 `|start %rss`

 # Usage
-Most interaction with the app is through it's generators:
+Most interaction with the app is through its generators:

 ### Add a feed
 You can list your link wires with `.^((set path) %gy /=link-store=/local-pages)` or you can open a link collection in landscape and look at the end of the url